-To encourage children to take responsibility for their actions.
-Students are expected to be responsible and cooperative in their behaviour, reflecting self-respect and respect of others at all times.
+• To encourage children to take responsibility for their actions.
+Students are expected to be responsible and cooperative in their behaviour, reflecting self-respect and respect for others.

-The College has a range of developmentally-appropriate strategies and procedures to support staff and students in managing appropriate and inappropriate behaviours.
+The College has a range of developmentally appropriate strategies and procedures to support staff and students in managing appropriate and inappropriate behaviours.
 These include:

-- Student Codes of Conduct (Primary and Secondary) - Positive behaviour reinforcement and rewards systems - Comprehensive classroom management processes - Discipline system based on principles of restorative justice - An accessible complaints resolution process.
+- Student Codes of Conduct (Primary and Secondary) - Positive behaviour reinforcement and reward systems - Comprehensive classroom management processes - Discipline system based on principles of restorative justice - An accessible complaints resolution process.